 Anna Anderson: Is She the Romanov Princess Anastasia?

-Anastasia Romanov was born June 5,1901 to Tsar Nicholas II of Russia and Alexandra Fyordorvn who was the granddaughter of Queen Victoria and her husband Albert.
+Anastasia Romanov was born June 5, 1901, to Tsar Nicholas II of Russia and Alexandra Fyordorvn, who was the granddaughter of Queen Victoria and her husband, Albert.
 Her parents had four daughters and one son.
-Anastasia was the youngest of the girls, although her brother Alexei Nikolavich was younger.
+Anastasia was the youngest of the girls, although her brother Alexei Nikolaevich was younger.
 Her older sister's names were Tatiana, Maria, and Olga.

-On July 17, 1918, the Romanov family was ambushed by the Bolshevik secret police a year after Nicholas Romanov, Anastasia's father, was forced to abdicate his throne.
-They were brutally stabbed in the basement of their house.
-After the killing, the bodies were recovered, except two: Anastasia's and her younger brother's.
+On July 17, 1918, the Romanov family was ambushed by the Bolshevik secret police a year after Nicholas Romanov, Anastasia's father, was forced to abdicate his throne and brutally stabbed in the basement of their house.
+After the killing, the bodies were recovered, except for two: Anastasia's and her younger brother's.

-Some believe that the remains were found in Ekaterinburg, when two charred bodies were uncovered in 2007.
-Skeptics believe that the Russian officials only claimed that they were the remains of these two children, because it would be beneficial to the Russian government if Anastasia Romanov truly died those many years ago.
+Some believe that the remains were found in Ekaterinburg when they discovered two charred bodies in 2007.
+Skeptics believe that the Russian officials only claimed that they were the remains of these two children because it would be beneficial to the Russian government if Anastasia Romanov indeed died those many years ago.

 The Power of the Romanovs

 The Romanovs were very powerful people.
-They controlled about ten percent of the world's land mass and their net worth was thirty billion dollars.
-This was during a time when thirty billion was worth more than it is today.
-In his time, Tsar Nicholas was the most powerful man on the earth and his wealth trumped any of the European royalties.
+They controlled about ten percent of the world's landmass, and their net worth was thirty billion dollars, which was during a time when thirty billion was worth more than it is today.
+In his time, Tsar Nicholas was the most powerful man on the earth, and his wealth trumped any of the European royalties.
 It was most likely this tremendous power, which caused those to end his time as Tsar of Russia, as well as murder him and his family.

-Even without the power, his life seemed much like a fairy tale.
+Even without power, his life seemed much like a fairy tale.
 The love affair between Anastasia's parents was beautiful.
 They often wrote back and forth when he was traveling for political duties.
-Once the letters were recovered, it is clear that they were madly in love and quite devoted to one another.
+The letters found reveal that they were madly in love and wholly devoted to one another.
 They were also wonderful parents.
-Nicholas, despite his desire to have a male heir, was sincerely excited for each of his daughters' births and recorded all of the details in his journal.
+Despite his desire to have a male heir, Nicolas was sincerely excited for each of his daughters' births.
+He recorded all of the details in his journal.

 Anastasia was the most charming of her sisters and also the naughtiest.
 She loved pranking her tutors and servants, often tripping them among other stunts.
-She also loved climbing trees and when asked to come down she would often refuse.
-She was strong-willed with a mind of her own.
-Yet people were often drawn to her because of her captive personality.
-Although she never cared much for her looks, she was considered very beautiful.
-Unlike her sisters, she had blue eyes, and strawberry-blond hair.
+Anastasia also enjoyed climbing trees, and when asked to come down, she would often refuse.
+She was strong-willed with a mind of her own, and she had a captive personality.
+Although the girl never cared much for her looks, she was considered very beautiful.
+Unlike her sisters, she had blue eyes and strawberry-blond hair.
 She was also notoriously funny and enjoyed putting on plays for her parents.
 Many of these plays would cause her parents and siblings to "howl with laughter."

 The Claims of Anna Anderson

-When she disappeared and her remains were unknown, many people had claimed to be her.
+When she disappeared, and her remains were unknown, many people had claimed to be her.
 Anna Anderson is only one of the women who claimed to be the heir of Tsar Nicholas II.
-Although, unlike many of the others, she is the most well-known and there are people who recognize her as being Anastasia.
+Although, unlike many of the others, she is the most well-known and some people recognize her as being Anastasia.

 Anna first came out in 1920 and again in 1922 as the missing Anastasia.
 She lived in Charlottesville until her death in 1984.
 She sincerely believed that she was the Grand Duchess Anastasia.
 Even shortly after her marriage, the couple was asked to grab one item from their living room that most exemplified the other person for a newspaper photo.
-Her husband Jack Manahan grabbed a photo of Anastasia's father.
+Her husband, Jack Manahan, grabbed a picture of Anastasia's father.

-There were reasons to believe her claims for she knew more about the Romanov family than any casual observer could possibly know.
-When she first made her claims, only a few knew about the attack from the Bolshovic police, since media was nothing like it is today.
+There were reasons to believe her claims, for she knew more about the Romanov family than any casual observer could know.
+When she first made her claims, only a few knew about the attack from the Bolshevik police, since media was nothing like it is today.
 She was one of those who knew.
-Plus she had unusual scars that she believed were the result of a skirmish with the Bolshevik secret police.
-In fact, much of the details that we now know, are taken from Anna Anderson's testimony, which demonstrates the complete faith many have of her being the true heir of Tsar Nicholas II.
+Plus, she had unusual scars that she believed were the result of a skirmish with the Bolshevik secret police.
+Much of the details that we now know are from Anna Anderson's testimony, which demonstrates the complete faith many have of her being the true heir of Tsar Nicholas II.

-Another reason Anna Anderson is viewed as the real Anastasia Romanov is because of Maria Rasputin's claim.
+Another reason people question the truth is that Maria Rasputin claimed that Anna Anderson was the real Anastasia Romanov.
 Maria Rasputin was the daughter of the family's most trusted adviser Gregori Rasputin.
 Maria was only three years older and often played with Anastasia.
 When hearing of Anna Anderson's claim, she asked to meet her in private.
-After a meeting that lasted several hours, Maria proclaimed that Anna Anderson was in fact the real Anastasia.
+After a meeting that lasted several hours, Maria proclaimed that Anna Anderson was, in fact, the real Anastasia.
 Maria said that Anna reminded her of things she had long forgotten.